 - Remove all decorations, including tinsel, lights, tree stand, nails, and plastic bags.

 - Take your tree to one of the following free drop-off locations:

 - Edora Park, 1420 E. Stuart St. (Tennis court parking lot)

-- Wellington Recycling Drop-Off Site (corner of 6th Street and Grant Ave.)
+- Wellington Recycling Drop-Off Site, Town Garage (Corner of Sixth Street and Grant Avenue)

 - Larimer County Landfill, 5887 S. Taft Hill Road (Mon.-Sat., 8 a.m.-4 p.m.)

 - All free tree recycling ends on January 16, 2017, so don’t wait.
 Besides, the longer you wait, the more dried needles you’ll have to dig out of your carpet.